MikeSchulze/gdUnit4/README.md

 <h1 align="center">ATTENTION!</h1>

-# You need the deaktivate the old version before deinstall and install this version!
+# You need the deactivate the old version before deinstall and install this version!
 # If you run into GdUnitSignals errors, please check you have deinstall the autoload of GdUnitSignals

 <h2 align="center">Please read the following disclaimer carefully before proceeding!